 As a Developer Advocate working at a startup of fewer than 10 employees, my daily work is spread across,

 - Meetings and alignments (who doesn't eh?)

-In this role, context switching and time management is key to staying as efficient and productive as possible.
+In this role, context switching and time management are key to staying as efficient and productive as possible.

-"Wait, What does this got to do with a wrist watch?", you may ask
+"Wait, What does this get to do with a wristwatch?", you may ask

 But what about my cellphone?
 It shows the time and much more